 While directors take personal responsibility for staying current, the Governance Committee ensures appropriate continuing education opportunities are available for our directors to maintain the skill and knowledge necessary to fulfill their duties as directors.
-In addition to the distribution of written briefing materials on significant topics, internal sessions are regularly provided by staff, management and professional service providers to advance understanding of our Corporation, industry and the competitive environment we operate in.
-In 2023, these sessions included:
+In addition to the distribution of written briefing materials on significant topics, internal sessions are regularly provided by staff, management and professional service providers to advance understanding of our Corporation, industry and the competitive environment in which we operate.
+In 2024, these sessions included: